Feature #1840

 3. Do not refer to the newly-created audio file in the session at all - refer to the original CSV file, plus the parameters that were used when importing it, as if that were an audio file itself.
 This could be supported by a different model type, e.g. a DataBackedWaveFileModel in addition to the current R/O and R/W sorts.
 This would be the most "audacious" option.
 The really big risk is that, by introducing another type of audio file, we have another source of breakage with future changes to anything else in the session or audio file handling.
 (Note that even the existing WritableWaveFileModel doesn't truly exist in the session - when a session is reloaded, it is reloaded using a normal ReadOnlyWaveFileModel because there's no need for it to be writable any more.
 So nothing in the session handling needs to know about WritableWaveFileModel, which would not be the case for this new type.)

-#7 Updated by Chris Cannam over 5 years ago
+#7 Updated by Chris Cannam about 6 years ago

 I went for option 1, using the term "convert" in menus ("Convert Audio from Data File..." and "Browse Recorded and Converted Audio") because "import" already has a slightly different meaning in this context.